pspanoudakis/System-Programming-Projects/README.md

     is considered as **not vaccinated**.
 - The Citizen ID's allowed by the app can have up to a certain number of digits, which is specified by the `MAX_ID_DIGITS` macro in `app/app_utils.hpp`.
 It is set to `5` by default.
+- In `app/main.cpp`, macros `HASHTABLE_BUCKETS` (for the Citizen Records Hash Table) and `MAX_BLOOM_SIZE`
+  (for maximum Bloom Filter size) are defined and can be modified.
+During testing, it was observed that for Bloom Filter sizes > 1000000, bad_alloc exception was thrown at some point (combined with large inputFile size).

 ### Performance & Resource Handling
 - The app has been tested with various input file sizes (all generated using the shell script), up to 500K records,